-- December 2019: The first quanTA PhD candidate, Adam Zolkoskey, successfully defended his thesis, titled Interdimensional Effects in Systems of Electrons.
+- December 2019: The first quanTA PhD candidate, Adam Zulkoskey, successfully defended his thesis, titled Interdimensional Effects in Systems of Electrons.
 He was supervised by Rainer Dick and Kaori Tanaka of the University of Saskatchewan Department of Physics & Engineering Physics. quanTA member Jacek Szmigielski (Mathematics) served as an Internal Examiner.
 Congratulations to Adam!

-- December 2019: It was announced that the quanTA will be the latest PIMS Collaborative Research Group (CRG), with quanTA Director Steven Rayan as the Principal Investigator.
+- December 2019: It was announced that quanTA will be the latest PIMS Collaborative Research Group (CRG), with quanTA Director Steven Rayan as the Principal Investigator.

 - September 2019: quanTA's named lecture series, the Peter Scherk Lecture in Geometry, was initiated as a kick-off event for the Centre.
 Our distinguished guest speaker was Daniel Freed, Professor at the University of Texas at Austin.
 He spoke on applications of homotopy theory to condensed matter physics.

 - August 2019: quanTA hosted a cutting-edge Summer Symposium connecting quantum engineering with harmonic analysis, with special topics ranging from topological materials to quantum computing to machine learning.